jEFFLEZ/qflush/docs/FCL_README.md

-Funesterie Config Language (FCL) - README
+﻿Funesterie Config Language (FCL) - README

 FCL is a small, human-friendly format to declare projects, services and pipelines for Funesterie.